 Our research in the area of Membrane Biology

 Studies of membrane biology in the Biochemistry and Molecular Pharmacology (BMP) department reflect the complicated nature of studying these intriguing macromolecular structures.
 Our research is very interdisciplinary, taking advantage of a wide range of techniques and ideas.
-The Carruthers’ lab uses biochemical and biophysical approaches to study how glucose transporters function.
 In the Munson lab, they use a variety of biochemical/structural and genetic/cell biological studies to elucidate the mechanisms of vesicular transport into and out of cells.

 Our breakthrough discoveries

 Together, the research in BMP has gained remarkable insights into the mechanisms underlying membrane transport, vesicular trafficking, and nuclear export.
 The Kobertz lab is using the membrane (glycocalyx) to visualize cellular efflux from ion channels and membrane transporters.
 The Munson lab determined the molecular architecture, protein-protein interactions and functions of several highly conserved eukaryotic proteins that regulate membrane targeting and vesicle fusion.